gt-cs3220/gt-cs3220.github.io/Fall_2022/syllabus.md

 **Class Mode**
 The course will also be broadcast by bluejean which the links are in the canvas for your convenience. **Recording of the video is not guaranteed to be provided**
-If you choose to attend the class in person, **please wear a mask inside the classroom**.

 **Homework**
 Except for the first week, almost every Wednesday has homework assignments.
 Homework assignments will be a mixture of preparation for projects and simple questions to answer the lecture contents.